mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/software-composition.md

 On the top of the page, you can find the component name, the component version, and the component type.

 Above the list, you can use the search box to search for an environment.
-You can click **Export All** on the right side above the list to export all the information in the list to an Excel file.
+You can click {{% icon name="office-sheet" %}}**Export all to Excel** on the right side above the list to export all the information in the list to an Excel file.

-The list shows all the environment where the deployment package containing the component is used, with the following information:
+The list shows all the environment where the deployment package containing the component is deployed, with the following information:

 * **Environment**: This is the name of the environment where the deployment package is deployed.
 * **Production**: This shows whether the deployment package is deployed in the production environment.